RIO GRANDE, Puerto Rico – The Alabama women's golf ran away with the team title at the 2013 Lady…

 And this isn't just Iowa.
-It is
+It is Northern Iowa.

 But here's the good news.
 It is the UNI Dome Tournament.
 Alabama opens tournament play at 3 p.m.
-CST Friday against Illinois and will play the other three teams in the tournament before coming home to play
+CST Friday against Illinois and will play the other three teams in the tournament before coming home to play South Alabama Tuesday.

 Once upon a time, Murphy would take his team to Arizona or California to open the season against the big girls of college softball.
 Now Alabama, 2012 national champion and coming off a 60-8 season, is that big time program.

 Bama is 11-5 in opening day games and has won seven of its last season openers.
 Over that span the Tide has outscored its opponents, 67-5, posting six run-rule wins.
 Last season the Crimson Tide blitzed Memphis, 8-0, in five innings to open the Mardi Gras Invitational.
 Jackie Traina struck out seven and only allowed one hit to open up her sophomore season.
-The last opening day loss for Alabama came in 2010 when it fell to No. 9
+The last opening day loss for Alabama came in 2010 when it fell to No. 9 Missouri, 2-1.

 Alabama will be tested all season long as it enters the 2013 season with a schedule that features six teams that are ranked in the preseason polls and 13 teams that made the postseason in 2012, including two that made trips to the Women's College World Series.